-1. CVC The California Vehicle Code - this means that no matter what the rallye instructions tell you, you should obey the law at all times.
-If instructed to make a U-turn, for instance, you should do it in a legal and safe place (e.g., not across a pair of double-yellow lines!).
+- 1. CVC The California Vehicle Code this means that no matter what the rallye instructions say, you should obey the law at all times.
+If instructed to make a U-turn, for instance, you should do it in a legal and safe place (e.g., not across a pair of double-yellow lines!). - 2.
+SIs (Special Instructions) Since covered-wagon rallyes, rallyes have had SIs.
+These high-precedence instructions never have any gimmicks.

-2. SIs

-(Special Instructions) Since covered-wagon rallyes, rallyes have had SIs.
-These instructions are equivalent to the Word of God.
-There are never any gimmicks on Special Instructions.
 SIs are often used on the Route Instruction page to mark a traverse: a set of instructions that is designed to get you quickly or easily from one section of the rallye to another, without having to be concerned about gimmicks.
-This is to allow the RM to have the rallye cover a large area by dividing it into sections.
+This is to allow the Rallyemaster to have the rallye cover a large area by dividing it into sections.
 It also helps move rallye teams along a large, fast, or busy road or a freeway.
-By not searching for gimmicks, you can more easily match freeway speeds and drive safely.
+By not searching for gimmicks, you can more easily and match traffic speeds and drive safely.

-SIs will also appear as instructions on the SUPP/SI page (described later) to get you out of a complex gimmick and back onto course.
-SIs may also appear in the General Instructions, on checkpoint slips, and posted at the start.
+SIs will also appear as instructions on the SUPP/SI page (described later) of a Coursemarker rallye, to get you out of a complex gimmick and back onto course.
+SIs may also appear in the General Instructions, on checkpoint slips, or posted at the start or even on a sign along the rallye route.